SiriusBYT/Flashcord/README.md

   --CustomBGR-Filter: blur(16px) brightness(0.5);

   --Friend-Redesign: flex; /* If you are having severe issues in the friends tab because you have too many friends, set this to block */

-}
+  --Brand-Mode: 1; /* Setting this to 0 disables most of the Flashcord Swag for specific users. */ }
 ```